ansipes/mejo-187/content/lecture/relative-urls.md

 ../
 ```

-Think of it this way: just like the ./ adds our URL fragments together, the ../ does the same, but it takes us up one folder level.
+Similar to how the ./ adds our URL fragments together, the ../ does the same, but it takes us up one folder level.

 Here's an example.
 I have an inside page: